Slit-strip Ising boundary conformal field theory 1: Discrete and continuous function spaces: Discrete complex analysis and scaling limit results

 the uniform convergence shows that the contributions to the integrals from~$\ccrosssec^\eps$ converge to the desired ones for any~$\epsilon>0$, and it remains to show that the contributions from within distance~$\epsilon$ to the points~$-\half, 0 , \half$ are negligible in the limit~$\epsilon \to 0$.

 Note that~$|\ccffun_{k'}(x)| \leq 1$ for all~$x \in \ccrosssec$, and its discrete counterpart~$\sqrt{\width_n} \, \eigf{k'}^{(\width_n)}(x \width_n)$ is bounded by an absolute constant, too.
 It therefore remains to control the discrete pole functions $ \sqrt{\width_n} \; \poleL{k}^{(\width_{n})} \big( x \width_n \big)$ and their continuous counterparts.
 But in the proof of Theorem~\ref{thm: convergence of slit strip functions} we saw by Beurling estimates that the imaginary part of the integral of the square $H^{(n)} = \iis{F^{(n)}}$ of the pole function $F^{(n)}(z) = \sqrt{\width_n} \; \PoleL{k}^{(\width_{n})} \big( z \width_n \big)$ tends to zero near the boundaries.
-Combined with~\eqref{eq:precompactness}, we get $\big| \sqrt{\width_n} \; \poleL{k}^{(\width_{n})} \big( x \width_n \big) \big| = \oo(|x - c|^{-1/2})$ for $c \in \set{-\half, 0, \half}$.
-With these estimates of the two types of functions to be integrated, we see that the contribution to the integrals from within distance~$\epsilon$ to the points~$-\half, 0 , \half$ is in this case~$\oo(\epsilon^{1/2})$.
+Combined with~\eqref{eq:precompactness}, we get $\big| \sqrt{\width_n} \; \poleL{k}^{(\width_{n})} \big( x \width_n \big) \big| = \OO(|x - c|^{(\beta-1)/2})$ for $c \in \set{-\half, 0, \half}$.
+With these estimates of the two types of functions to be integrated, we see that the contribution to the integrals from within distance~$\epsilon$ to the points~$-\half, 0 , \half$ is in this case~$\OO(\epsilon^{(1+\beta)/2})$.
 This proves the desired convergence $\innprod{\poleL{k}}{\eigf{k'}} \to \innprod{\cpoleL{k}}{\ccffun_{k'}}$.

-Note that among the many cases in the statement, the above type of reasoning results in the worst bounds for two pole type functions, but even in that case the contributions to the integrals from within distance~$\epsilon$ to the points~$-\half, 0 , \half$ is~$\oo(1)$ as~$\epsilon \to 0$, which is sufficient for the convergence of the inner products. \end{proof}
+Note that among the many cases in the statement, the above type of reasoning results in the worst bounds for two pole type functions (no a priori bounds besides the Beurling estimates are available for either factors).
+But even in that case the product in the integrand is $\OO(|x - c|^{\beta-1})$ for $c \in \set{-\half, 0, \half}$, and the contributions to the integrals from within distance~$\epsilon$ to the points~$-\half, 0 , \half$ are~$\OO(\epsilon^\beta)$ as~$\epsilon \to 0$, which is sufficient for the convergence of the inner products. \end{proof}

 {\bf Acknowledgments:} S.P. is supported by a KIAS Individual Grant (MG077201) at Korea Institute for Advanced Study.
 T.A. was affiliated with the Department of Mathematics and Statistics at the American University of Sharjah, and recognizes their financial support.